The Auckland metro works hard with more than 22 million commuter journeys, and six million tonnes of freight travelling on the network every year.

 We acknowledge this will be causing disruption to rail passengers and we are grateful for the public’s patience as we carry out the urgent work.

 Auckland Transport is providing bus replacements for this period.
 For more information please visit: at.govt.nz/bus-train-ferry/service-announcements/future-works-on-the-auckland-rail-network/

 We are planning to replace about 100 km of track across the network which is expected to take around six months.

-We are aiming to carry out the work in a way that enables a progressive return to normal line speeds and that allows Auckland Transport to provide advance notice to the public about which areas of the network will be worked on next.
+We are carrying out the work in a way that enables a progressive return to normal line speeds and that allows Auckland Transport to provide advance notice to train users about which areas of the network are scheduled for temporary closure.

-We are working with Auckland Transport to develop the work programme.
-We have agreed that a programme of rolling four-week line closures across the network will be the best and most efficient way to progress the work over the coming months.
+We have agreed with Auckland Transport that a programme of rolling four-week line closures across the network is the best and most efficient way to progress the work over the coming months.

 A four-week temporary line closure allows us complete all necessary work in each section in the shortest time possible.
 By comparison, the same work done piecemeal at nights or over weekends would take months to complete, prolonging the overall disruption.

 There will be a larger, network-wide closure during the Christmas period when fewer Aucklanders are travelling in the city, and patronage is lower.
 At this time, we expect a boosted workforce will be working across the network.

 Like you, we are looking forward to the work being finished and a more reliable and resilient network for Auckland.